Links on Android Authority may earn us a commission. Learn more.

 After a series of lackluster flagships, the last couple of years have seen Sony closing in on a truly great smartphone setup.
 The company’s latest attempt to perfect its multimedia powerhouse is the Sony Xperia 1 III.
 But as well as new hardware, this latest entry also comes with Sony’s highest ever smartphone price tag.
 The sheer expense is bound to prove contentious.

-Still, Sony knows its audience and this is a smartphone definitely designed for enthusiasts rather than mainstream consumers.
-Has Sony finally distilled its TV, camera, and gaming expertise into a smartphone that’s worth your money?
+Still, Sony knows its audience, and this is a smartphone definitely designed for enthusiasts rather than mainstream consumers.
+Has Sony finally distilled its TV, camera, and gaming expertise into a smartphone worth your money?
 Let’s find out in our Sony Xperia 1 III review.

 What you need to know about the Sony Xperia 1 III

 - Sony Xperia 1 III (12GB/256GB): $1,299 / £1,199 / €1,299

 Sony’s Xperia 1 III is the follow-up to 2020’s ultra-premium Xperia 1 II smartphone.
 Initially launched back in April 2021, the Xperia 1 III became available for pre-order on July 1 with a release date set for August 19 in the US and selected other markets.